innopolis-devops/labs/DOCKER.md

 official Python image that already has all the tools and packages that we need to run a Python application.
 And that already has been tested.
+1. **The gpg key generation**: I have added an extra layer of security by using the gpg key generation.